Santa Monica Pier

 The Santa Monica Pier is a large pier at the foot of Colorado Avenue in Santa Monica, California, United States.
 It contains a small amusement park, concession stands, and areas for views and fishing.
 The pier is part of the greater Santa Monica Mountains National Recreation Area.

 Attractions

 Pacific Park

 The pier contains Pacific Park, a family amusement park with its solar panelled Ferris wheel.
 The brightly lit wheel can be seen from a distance and has been turned off during the Earth Hour observance.

 Other attractions

 It also has an original carousel hippodrome from the 1920s, the Santa Monica Pier Aquarium operated by Heal the Bay, shops, entertainers, a video arcade, a trapeze school, pubs, and restaurants.
 The pier's west end is a popular location for anglers.

+The carousel, housed within the Looff Hippodrome, features hand‑carved wooden horses and is listed on the National Register of Historic Places.

 The pier is a venue for outdoor concerts, movies, and other activities.